Introduction to Spring WebFlux (Reactive programming )

 When Should You Use Reactive Spring (WebFlux)?

-Reactive Spring (WebFlux) is particularly well-suited for applications with the following characteristics:
+Reactive Spring (WebFlux) is good for applications with the following characteristics:

-• High Concurrency: Applications that need to handle a large number of simultaneous users or connections.
+• High Concurrency: Applications that need to handle a large number of connections.

-• Non-blocking Operations: Applications that involve a lot of network I/O or other operations where waiting can be inefficient.
+• Non-blocking Operations: Applications that involve a lot of operations where waiting can be inefficient.

-• Real-time Data Streams: Applications that need to push data to clients in real-time (e.g., live dashboards, chat applications).
+• Real-time Data Streams: Applications that need to send data to clients in real-time (for example, live dashboards, chat applications).

-• Microservices: In a microservices architecture, where services might be communicating frequently and need to be highly responsive.
+• Microservices: In a microservices architecture, where services need to communicating frequently and need to be highly responsive.

 Getting Started with Reactive Spring Boot

-Using reactive programming principles with Spring WebFlux, you can build web applications that are inherently more resilient and responsive under heavy load.
-Spring Data also offers support for reactive data access, allowing you to interact with databases in a non-blocking manner, further enhancing the end-to-end reactive application experience.
-The power of reactive programming shines through in applications that are inherently event-driven or require handling continuous streams of data.
+Using reactive programming principles with Spring WebFlux, You can build web applications that are more flexible and responsive under heavy load.
+Spring Data also support for reactive data access and its allowing us to interact with databases in a non-blocking manner.

-To start using Reactive Spring in a Spring Boot application, follow these steps:
+To start using Reactive Spring in a Spring Boot application, Need to follow these steps:

 1️⃣ Include WebFlux Dependency